Usage Telemetry and API Lifecycle Governance

 apicurio_usage_schemas_active or apicurio_usage_schemas_stale or apicurio_usage_schemas_dead

-• No message content — Only schema coordinates and client identifier are recorded.
+Only schema coordinates and the client identifier are recorded.

-• Zero overhead when disabled — No headers sent, no events recorded, no database writes.
+No headers are sent, no events are recorded, and no database writes occur.

 ./mvnw quarkus:dev -pl :apicurio-registry-app \